 How can Simply You Nutrition help me?

-I use my nutrition expertise as an Eating Disorder Registered Dietitian and experience as a Certified Intuitive Eating Counselor to help you enjoy life and thrive by making peace with food and trusting your body.
-Here are some ways in which I can help you as well as topics on which I can provide support and guidance:
+Our mission is to help others enjoy their lives and thrive by making peace with food and trusting their bodies.
+Here are some ways in which we can help you as well as topics on which we can provide support and guidance:

 How often will we meet, and how long will this process take?